-The Colorado courts have held the harassment statute to be a permissible limitation on free expression.
+Colorado courts have held the harassment statute to be a permissible limitation on free expression.
 See People ex rel.
 VanMeveren v.
 County Court, 551 P.2d 716 (1976).
+While we all greatly value our right to free speech and expression, there are limits on those rights, as there are to all rights.
 Therefore, keep in mind “the freedom of speech” does not permit a person to engage in blatant acts of harassment as codified in Colorado law.

 What Are the Penalties for Harassment?

-Harassment is typically charged as a Class 3 misdemeanor.
-Punishment for harassment as a class 3 misdemeanor can include up to 6 months in jail and/or a fine between $50 and $750.
+When charged under the state statute and not in municipal court, harassment is typically charged as a Class 2 Misdemeanor.
+Punishment for harassment as a Class 2 misdemeanor can include up to 120 days in jail, a fine up to $750, or both.

 How Can a Harassment Conviction Affect Me?

-A criminal harassment conviction could result in many negative implications for your everyday life.
+A criminal harassment conviction could result in many negative implications for your everyday life, career, and future.
 Harassment convictions do show up on background checks and could affect your reputation, employment, ability to get housing, and security clearance.
-Additionally, harassment is a common charge filed in domestic violence cases.
-In such a situation, the charge can result in the permanent loss of your Second Amendment rights.
+You may be served with a civil lawsuit over your alleged inappropriate behavior.
+Additionally, harassment is a common charge filed in domestic violence cases, which require mandatory arrests in Colorado and usually at least one night in jail, if not more.
+In domestic violence harassment cases, a conviction to the charge can result in the permanent loss of your Second Amendment rights.

 What Can I Do?

-If you are charged with harassment contact an attorney experienced in defending criminal harassment cases immediately.
-Attorney Patterson Weaver has significant experience defending all types of harassment allegations and would be happy to do a free consultation with you regarding your situation.
+If you are charged with harassment, you should contact an attorney experienced in defending criminal harassment cases immediately.
+The attorneys at Patterson Weaver Law, LLC have significant experience defending all types of harassment allegations and would be happy to do a free consultation with you regarding your situation.
 Whether your case is categorized as domestic violence or not, these cases can cause significant harm to one’s life and future.
 Don’t take chances, and don’t try to handle a harassment charge alone.